manuelurgell/spartan-api/README.md

   alembic upgrade head
   ```
 - Running locally has the most flexibility while developing, but you can find errors that vary from operating system to operating system, so be careful.

+#### API documentation
+- When the service is running, either via docker-compose, docker, or locally, you can go to http://localhost:8000/docs or http://localhost:8000/redoc to see the full API documentation of each and every endpoint declared in the RESTful API.